Glensanda: History

 Little is known of the glen before the Viking age when it was part of Dál Riata, a Gaelic over-kingdom of the western seaboard of Scotland, in the late 6th and early 7th century.
 According to Professor William J. Watson the Morvern district was formerly known as Kinelvadon, from the Cenél Báetáin, a subdivision of the Cenél Loairn.

 Glensanda was a Viking settlement at the mouth of Glen Sanda The Vikings are thought to have led their first raids on what is now modern Scotland by the early 8th century AD.
 Their first known attack was on the holy island of Iona in 794, 40 mi west.
 The end of the Viking Age proper in Scotland is generally considered to be in 1266.

 Glensanda Castle is variously known as Caisteal Na Gruagaich (Maiden's castle), Castle Na'gair, Castle-en-Coer, Castle Mearnaig.
 It was built in the late 15th century by Ewen MacLean, 5th of Kingairloch, who was born circa 1450.
 Glensanda, a part of Ardgour, has formed part of the territory of the Clan MacLean ever since the Clan MacMaster was removed from the territory in the 15th century.
 The castle was the main base of the Clan Maclean of Kingairloch (Kingerloch), and supported a thriving community of circa 500 people until around 1780 when they seem to have moved 5 mi north to Connach (Kingairloch), at the head of Loch a' Choire (Loch Corry).

 In the late 17th century the massacre of the MacDonald clansmen marked the point when the fortunes of the MacLean clan began to wane, and by 1691 the Campbells had gained possession of most of the MacLean estates.
 Clan Maclean participated in the Jacobite risings of 1745 to 1746, supporting the House of Stuart and the Jacobite cause.
 Many members of the clan were killed fighting at the Battle of Culloden.
 Many MacLeans dispersed to other countries such as Canada, the United States, Australia and New Zealand.

 In 1812 Sir Hector Maclean (the 7th Baronet of Morvern and 23rd Chief of the Clan Maclean) emigrated with almost the entire population of 500 to Pictou, Nova Scotia, Canada.
 Thus, the Macleans appear not to have been involved in Highland Clearances.
 Sir Hector is buried in the cemetery at Pictou.

 English landowner, James Forbes (1753–1829), of Hutton Hall, Essex, bought the estate from Sir Hector Maclean in 1812 and subsequently had the existing house at Connach extended to become the first Kingairloch House.
-James Forbes daughter Charlotte married Major-General Sir Charles Bruce, KCB to become Lady Bruce, and was the mother of Charlotte Campbell-Bannerman (1836–1906) the wife of Henry Campbell-Bannerman, Prime Minister of the United Kingdom.
+James Forbes daughter Charlotte married Major-General Sir Charles Bruce, KCB to become Lady Bruce, and was the mother of Charlotte (1836–1906) the wife of Henry Campbell-Bannerman, Prime Minister of the United Kingdom.